uhh-lt/subtitle2go/README.md

 This installation guide installs all dependencies, scripts and downloads pre-trained models (Kaldi+punctuator2).

 ```
-# Ubuntu 18.04: make sure you have Python 3.7 installed and also its dev package:
+# Ubuntu: make sure you have Python 3.9 installed and also its dev package:
 sudo apt-get update
-sudo apt-get install python3.7 python3.7-dev
+sudo apt-get install python3.9 python3.9-dev

-# Ubuntu 20.02: you need to activate the deadsnakes Python PPA, in order to install python 3.7
+# Ubuntu: if python3.9 is not available, you can activate the deadsnakes Python PPA, in order to install python 3.9 through this PPA
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get update
-sudo apt-get install python3.7 python3.7-dev
+sudo apt-get install python3.9 python3.9-dev

 # Now clone the subtitle2go package somwhere:
 mkdir ~/projects/